peastman/ChorusExMachina/plugin/src/help.md

   fine control over individual consonants.
 - **Attack Rate**.
 How quickly notes reach full volume.
 - **Stereo Width**.
 How widely the singers are spread out in space.
+- **Vowel Delay**.
+The delay in milliseconds from the start of each note to the beginning of the first vowel.
 - **Accent**.
 Whether to add an accent to each note based on its velocity.
 - **Advance Syllable**.
 Whether to advance to the next syllable in the phrase for the next note.